 You can read about what we are doing at the Education and Training Foundation to support staff wellbeing in Wellbeing in the Workplace, a new report by the Professional Associations Research Network.
 Nicola Martin talks about a whole range of organisational and staff led initiatives on page 17.
+Take a look at the guidance for colleges on mental health and wellbeing from the Department of Education (DfE).

 And have you checked out the Let’s Chat website?
 There are resources and support for both staff and learners to make sure you look after your mental health.
 This is just one example of the sector supporting the sector through the college collaboration funds and the ETF is delighted to be supporting these.
 Tell us what you think about Let’s Chat by completing this short survey.